JhowBRCG/newsletter-sign-up-form/README.md

 ## About the Project

-This is a project from [Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv) with the goal to make a Newsletter section totally responsive and with validations for the email input.
+This is a project from [Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv) with the goal of make a Newsletter section totally responsive and with validations for the email input.

 ### The validations for the email input: